 You want to make sure that the people who work at any facility you choose will respect durable power of attorney and same-sex partnerships.

-Now you know what questions to ask.
-So what are some other tips to help you find assisted living or other communities where LGBT seniors will be welcome?
+Now that you know what questions to ask, consider these tips to help you find assisted living or other communities where LGBT seniors will be welcome.

 Try to identify visual, verbal, and physical cues such as: